b2io/development-standards/CSharp/CSharp.md

 - Use Pascal casing.
 - Use verb to describe the event.
 I.e. `stateChanged` or `buttonClicked`
 - Name event using a verb to describe the action.
-I.e.
 - Use `-ing` if possible to name event

 # Naming Properties